Alex Call Player Props: Nationals vs. Giants

-The Washington Nationals, including Alex Call and his .412 slugging percentage over his past 10 games, battle starting pitcher Logan Webb and the San Francisco Giants at Nationals Park, Saturday at 7:05 PM ET.
+Alex Call -- with a slugging percentage of .471 in his past 10 games, including two home runs -- will be in action for the Washington Nationals against the San Francisco Giants, with Scott Alexander on the hill, on July 23 at 1:35 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Giants.
+In his last game he had a one-hit performance (1-for-3) against the Giants.

 Alex Call Game Info & Props vs. the Giants